damianzolkos/simpletext-tumblr/README.md

 # simpletext-tumblr
-A simple theme for Tumblr
+A simple theme for Tumblr.

+Unfortunately, not updated for a long time...